ASI Breakthrough Immunology Award

 - Funds will not be provided to cover any overhead costs levied by the administering institution.

 - If equipment is purchased, the host institution to which equipment is entrusted must undertake to maintain the items in good and working condition, and in a location where the sponsored research project is being conducted.
-Equipment bought with funds that were part of the grant remain part of the project but provided that the project is satisfactorily completed, the equipment become the property of the host institution.
+Equipment bought with funds that were part of the award remain part of the project but provided that the project is satisfactorily completed, the equipment become the property of the host institution.

 Preference will be given on a needs basis, to near-miss considerations and career re-entry considerations.
 Preference will also apply to outstanding individuals not already recognised by awards of this stature, taking into account the prior achievements relative to opportunity (CV), team composition/feasibility, scientific quality and innovation of the application.